 The auditor will come to your home at a scheduled date/time.
 Several diagnostic tests will be performs (air quality and pressure tests).
-The windows, doors adn insulation levels will be checked.
-The Auditor will go through an Energy ssessment Questionnaire with you.
-You will receive a list of of measures that will be installed in your home.
+The windows, doors and insulation levels will be checked.
+The Auditor will go through an Energy Assessment Questionnaire with you.
+You will receive a list of measures that will be installed in your home.
 One of our heating contractors will call you to schedule an appointment for a safety inspection and tune up of your furnace.
 If supplies need to be ordered, they will take 4 to 6 weeks to arrive.
-The Scheduler will contact you to schedule a date and time for the production crew to install the weatherization measures.
+The scheduler will contact you to schedule a date and time for the production crew to install the weatherization measures.
 If any other contractors are needed they will contact you to schedule an appointment.
 After completion, a final inspection will be scheduled to inspect the work of our crews and contractors.

 Once you are found elgible for the LIEAP/Weatherization Program you can receive infiltration and energy efficiency weatherization materials at no cost to you, that you must install yourself.
 You may view a Materials List here (PDF).

 Call 728-3710 to check eligibility and/or position on the priority list and discuss program details.

 www.wxplushealth.org - The U.S. Department of Energy’s (DOE) Weatherization Plus Health initiative is a national effort to enable local providers of low-income energy, health, and safety services to work together efficiently and effectively.
 Download the Weatherization Plus Health Fact Sheet (PDF, 882 KB)